Building multi-agent architectures with LiveKit agents

 class SchedulingAgent(Agent): def __init__(self): super().__init__( instructions="You help schedule appointments." )

-@function_tool() async def transfer_to_followup(self, context: RunContext) -> tuple[Agent, str]: """Transfer to follow-up agent with full context restored.""" # Restore full history for the next agent full_ctx = ConversationManager.restore_full_context(context.session) followup_agent = FollowUpAgent() followup_agent.chat_ctx = full_ctx return followup_agent, "Let me connect you with our follow-up team."
+@function_tool() async def transfer_to_followup(self, context: RunContext) -> tuple[Agent, str]: """Transfer to follow-up agent with truncated context including summary.""" # Create truncated context with summary for the next agent truncated_ctx = ConversationManager.create_truncated_context( context.session, max_messages=10, include_summary=True ) followup_agent = FollowUpAgent() followup_agent.chat_ctx = truncated_ctx return followup_agent, "Let me connect you with our follow-up team."

-if not state.date_of_birth: tasks.append(AgentTask( instructions="Ask for the caller's date of birth for verification.", output_schema=DOBSchema, ))
+class CollectDOBTask(AgentTask[DOBResult]): def __init__(self): super().__init__( instructions="Ask for the caller's date of birth for verification." )

 class AuthenticationAgent(Agent): async def run_auth_flow(self, context: RunContext): state: SessionState = context.session.userdata

-# Run the task group with the prepared context results = await task_group.run( context=context, chat_ctx=task_ctx )
+# Await the task group directly results = await task_group

-# Update session state with collected data for result in results: if hasattr(result, 'name'): state.caller_name = result.name if hasattr(result, 'dob'): state.date_of_birth = result.dob # ... etc
+# Update session state with collected data for result in results: if isinstance(result, NameResult): state.caller_name = f"{result.first_name} {result.last_name}" elif isinstance(result, DOBResult): state.date_of_birth = result.date_of_birth elif isinstance(result, PhoneResult): state.phone_number = result.phone_number

 Dynamic per-client routing and flows